Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 #### Top Bar

-- **"Open" and "Save" buttons:** Opens a dialog for opening or saving the instrument preset.
-- **"Export" button:** Displays a dialog for exporting the current instrument to an audio file format.
 - **Play button:** Triggers Geonkick to play the current instrument.
 - **"L1", "L2", and "L3" buttons:** Turn on/off layers 1, 2, and 3.
 - **"Reset" button:** Resets the current instrument to default settings.
 - **"Tune" checkbox:** Toggles the tuning of the current instrument.
 The output instrument sound will be tuned according to the pressed MIDI key.

-- **Preset navigator:** The navigator to select preset folders and presets & kit presets.
+- **Preset navigator:** The navigator to select factory presetes.
 - **MIDI Key:** Displays the current MIDI input key for the instrument.
 Pressing on the label opens a popup to select a MIDI key for the instrument.
+- **MIDI channel:** Spinbox for selecting the current instrument's MIDI channel
+- **noff:** Turns off/on for the current instrument to ignore the NOTE OFF when the MIDI key is released.
-- **Tabs:** "Controls", "Kit", "Presets", and "Samples", "Settings" switch to instrument main controls, kit, presets, and sample browser UI, settings respectively.
+- **Tabs:** "Controls", "Kit", switch to instrument main controls or kit UI.

 #### Shortcut Keys

 - **'Ctrl + k':** Plays the instrument sound.
 - **'Ctrl + r':** Resets the current instrument to default.
 - **'Ctrl + h':** Hides the envelope, showing only the graph.
-- **'Ctrl + o':** Opens the file browser dialog.
-- **'Ctrl + s':** Opens the save dialog.
-- **'Ctrl + e':** Opens the export dialog.
 - **'Ctrl + c':** Copies the currently selected instrument.
 - **'Ctrl + v':** Pastes the copied instrument into the currently selected instrument.
 - **'Left Ctrl + f':** Scales up the UI by a factor of x1.5, 2x, or restores the original size.